hashicorp/terraform-provider-azurerm/website/docs/r/application_gateway.html.markdown

 * `require_sni` - (Optional) Should Server Name Indication be Required?
 Defaults to `false`.

 * `ssl_certificate_name` - (Optional) The name of the associated SSL Certificate which should be used for this HTTP Listener.

+* `ssl_profile` - (Optional) The name of the associated ssl profile which should be used for this HTTP Listener.

 * `custom_error_configuration` - (Optional) One or more `custom_error_configuration` blocks as defined below.